 - in certain circumstances, have inaccurate personal data rectified, blocked, erased or destroyed.

-Mrs Rachel Clare, Office Manager
+Mrs Rachel Clare, School Business Manager

 Data Protection Officer: Alison Tennant (on behalf of Liverpool Diocese)